loyola-open-source-course/planner-backend/README.md

 # Team Planner (aka Trello)

 This tool is useful for planning and organizing people work.

+## How to start development?
+[TODO]